d12frosted/elpa-mirror/gnu/jinx-readme.txt

     Jinx we avoid the complexity of managing the dictionary and access the advanced spell-checker algorithms directly via libenchant (affixation, compound words, etc.).

+  • flyspell: Flyspell is a builtin package which highlight misspellings while typing and when you move the cursor to a word.
+Jinx uses a different mode of operation, where the entire visible text of the buffer is checked always.

 [jit-spell] <https://github.com/astoff/jit-spell>